RuiqianLuo/quant-alpha-project/README.md

 ## Data Source And Assumptions

-The current repository supports two data paths:
+The repository currently supports two data paths:

 - local CSV files placed under `data/raw/`
 - Alpha Vantage `TIME_SERIES_DAILY` downloads saved under `data/raw/alpha_vantage/`

-A small synthetic example file is still included for demonstration, and a first real-data downloader is now available.
+A small synthetic example file is still included for early development and simple local checks, while the main demo workflow now uses `data/processed/real_daily_prices.csv`.

 Current assumptions:

 - input data is daily U.S. equity OHLCV data
 - each row represents one `date` and `ticker`
-- the loader expects columns equivalent to `date`, `ticker`, `open`, `high`, `low`, `close`, and `volume`
+- the loader expects fields equivalent to `date`, `ticker`, `open`, `high`, `low`, `close`, and `volume`
-- cleaned files are saved to `data/processed/`
+- cleaned or normalized files are saved under `data/processed/`
 - the Alpha Vantage free endpoint provides open, high, low, close, and volume
 - the normalized output keeps an `adjusted_close` column for compatibility, but currently sets it equal to `close`
 - dividend and split fields are retained in the schema for compatibility and currently default to `0.0` and `1.0`
 - the first real-data version uses a fixed ticker universe
 - the first real-data version does not solve survivorship bias
-- the included example dataset is synthetic and exists only to demonstrate the pipeline mechanics

-Because the demo data is synthetic, any output from the included examples should be interpreted as a software demonstration, not as evidence of alpha, robustness, or investment merit.
+Outputs from the current real-data workflow should still be treated as exploratory.
+The free Alpha Vantage endpoint uses compact recent history only, and the current setup does not address several common biases in empirical equity research.

 ## Factor Definitions

-The current factor library in [src/factor_library.py](D:/quant-alpha-project/src/factor_library.py) includes:
+The factor library in `src/factor_library.py` currently includes:

 - `momentum_1m`: approximate 1-month momentum using lagged prices
 - `momentum_3m`: approximate 3-month momentum using lagged prices